 We understand this question very well, and yes, you could.
 But that would be a real shame.
 Because the number of people participating in TRACK DCAA, help us design the drug trial we are desperate for.
 Because DCAA is so rare, as family members we really need to work together.

-We are able to enrol participants who may be planning on getting pregnant during the two years of the study.
+We are able to enrol participants in TRACK DCAA who may be planning on getting pregnant during the two years of the study.
 You will need to complete the whole assessment at baseline so cannot be pregnant at this assessment point, but if you are pregnant at 12- or 24-month assessments we will only complete the procedures which are safe to do so.
+For trials it is usual to exclude female participants who are planning to get pregnant or male participants when their partner is.